luke67893/atlasDB/README.md

 ## Installation Guide

-### Install testing environment

 - Clone this project and change to the folder
 - `pip install -r requirements.txt`
 - Open a console window and execute `python atlasDB/manage.py migrate`
 - Create a user by typing `python atlasDB/manage.py createsuperuser`
 - To run the server type `python manage.py runserver`

+--> **This is just for testing but should give you a proper overview**

 Have fun adjusting your own version

---> **This is just for testing but should give you a proper overview**

 ## Known Issues